 The Middleton Center for Children's Rights has four components: legal services, multidisciplinary training, public information and public policy formation.

-Under faculty supervision, students provide legal services to children and families in need as part of an multidisciplinary team that includes a social worker and a licensed teacher.
+Children's Rights Clinic Under faculty supervision, students provide legal services to children and families in need as part of an multidisciplinary team.

 Multidisciplinary Training The Center trains attorneys, judges, teachers, social workers and other professionals working in the juvenile justice system.
 The program provides not only instruction in relevant law and legislation for non-lawyers, but also the latest medical and social research on child abuse for lawyers and judges.